aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Tuning/Small_Data_Updates_Strategy.rst

-In AIMMS 4.2, the strategy to actually change the values of the left-hand-side of an assignment can be modified by this option.
+This option can be used to activate a strategy in which small data updates are used to actually change the values of the left-hand-side of an assignment.

-For some statements this new strategy results in a significant performance improvement.
-If you feel that your assignment is performing not as well as expected, you may attempt to switch strategy by setting this option to 'Off'.

 Possible values are:

     *	On
     *	Off

+For some statements the default setting results in a significant performance improvement.
+If you feel that your assignment is performing not as well as expected, you may attempt to switch the strategy by setting this option to 'Off'.